Optimizing Graphical Procedures for Multiplicity Control in a Confirmatory Clinical Trial via Deep Learning: The graphical approach to sequentially rejective multiple testing procedures

 \subsection{An objective function to evaluate performance}

 Remember that in the previous section, we use $\boldsymbol{p}$ to denote the unadjusted $p$-value vector for $m$ endpoints.
-Given this underlying multivariate data-generating mechanism, we further define an objective function $O \left(\boldsymbol{\alpha}, T \right) $ to measure the performance of a graphical procedure with initial alpha vector $\boldsymbol{\alpha}$ and transition matrix $T$,
+Given this underlying multivariate data-generating mechanism, we further define an objective function $O \left(\boldsymbol{\alpha}, \boldsymbol{T} \right) $ to measure the performance of a graphical procedure with initial alpha vector $\boldsymbol{\alpha}$ and transition matrix $\boldsymbol{T}$,

 where the expectation is with respect to the multivariate distribution of $\boldsymbol{p}$, and $v_i$ is pre-specified to represent the relative importance of endpoint $i$ with the constraint $\sum_{i=1}^m v_i = 1$.
+As a starting point, we focus on the objective function defined in (\ref{equ:obj}) for illustration.
+In the case study in Section \ref{s:case}, we generalize this objective function to be more clinically meaningful based on the study's objective.
 We denote the stack of $v_i$'s with the vector $\boldsymbol{v}$.
-If $v_i = 1/m$ for all $i$'s, then (\ref{equ:obj}) could be interpreted as the average of multiplicity adjusted power of all endpoints.
-In the motivating example, the team could set $\boldsymbol{v} = (0.4, 0.2, 0.3, 0.1)^\prime$ if they treat $H_1$ as the most important target.
+If $v_i = 1/m$ for all $i$'s, then (\ref{equ:obj}) is interpreted as the average of multiplicity adjusted power from all endpoints.
+In the motivating example, the team can set $\boldsymbol{v} = (0.4, 0.2, 0.3, 0.1)^\prime$ if they treat $H_1$ as the most important target.